RS2002/homepage/content/publication/2023ROBIO/index.md

 publication_types: ['1']

 # Publication name and optional abbreviated publication name.
-publication: In *CCF CIRAC*
+publication: In *IEEE ROBIO*
-publication_short: In *CCF CIRAC*
+publication_short: In *IEEE International Conference on Robotics and Biomimetics 2023*

-abstract: The rat robot is a soft compact quadrupedal robot with the same size as real rats.
-It is difficult for such robots to learn effective motions on complex terrain owing to their underactuated nature and limited sensors.
-This paper proposes a novel approach for the rat robot to learn adaptive motion on rugged terrain based on reinforcement learning.
-The training architecture is designed for the rat robot’s nonlinear control structure.
-We gather and analyze perception information based on changes in time slices to monitor environmental changes during robot walking.
-Our proposed framework demonstrates a significant reduction in training convergence time, from millions to hundreds of thousands, compared to commonly used reinforcement learning methods.
+abstract: Small robots encounter considerable difficulties in learning effective motions on complex terrains owing to their underactuated nature and nonlinear dynamics.
+In this paper, we present a novel framework for robot motion generation that implements reinforcement learning, based on simplified exploration of the robot’s action and time slice conduction.
+Our framework controls the robot’s actions using normalized signals and hierarchical mappings on mathematical space, which facilitates the learning process.
+We execute action in the timeslice to make efficient interaction with the environment.
 We evaluate the efficacy of our approach on a varied set of simulated terrain scenarios, which include various obstacles and terrain undulations.
 Our results show that our approach effectively achieves efficient motions on complex terrains designed for small-sized robots.

 # Summary.
 An optional shortened abstract.
 summary: